inbo/whip/docs/syntax.md

   empty: true               # The whole field can be empty...
   delimitedvalues:
     delimiter: ' | '        # .. but using this delimiter, delimited values
-                            # cannot be empty, since "empty: True" is implied
+                            # cannot be empty, since "empty: False" is implied
                             # by default.
 ```